artinnok/django-big/README.md

 # Default Django Skeleton

 ### Intro
 This is my preferred Django Skeleton.
-I hope this was build at the top of best practices and approaches.
+I hope this was built at the top of best practices and approaches.

 Pull requests are welcome!

 ### This skeleton main features
-* Config splitted into *base/local/production/packages*
+* Settings splitted into *base/local/production/packages*
-* Requirements splitted *into base/local/production*
+* Requirements splitted into *base/local/production*
 * Urls splitted into *base/local/production*
 * Celery added